-Bridge Facility and Financing Commitments
+Bridge Facility and financing commitments

-In connection with the Acquisition, we entered into an amended and restated commitment letter dated July 31, 2015 (the "Commitment Letter") with JPMorgan Chase Bank, N.A., Bank of America, N.A., Fifth Third Bank, Manufacturers and Traders Trust Company, Wells Fargo Bank, National Association, UBS AG, Stamford

-Branch, Credit Agricole Corporate and Investment Bank, Suntrust Bank, Nomura Securities International, Inc., Citizens Bank, National Association, Barclays Bank PLC and certain of their affiliates (collectively, the "Commitment Parties") to provide debt financing.
+In connection with the Acquisition, we entered into an amended and restated commitment letter dated July 31, 2015 (the "Commitment Letter") with JPMorgan Chase Bank, N.A., Bank of America, N.A., Fifth Third Bank, Manufacturers and Traders Trust Company, Wells Fargo Bank, National Association, UBS AG, Stamford Branch, Credit Agricole Corporate and Investment Bank, Suntrust Bank, Nomura Securities International, Inc., Citizens Bank, National Association, Barclays Bank PLC and certain of their affiliates (collectively, the "Commitment Parties") to provide debt financing.
 Pursuant to the Commitment Letter, the Commitment Parties have committed to provide a \$1.875 billion senior unsecured 364-day term loan bridge facility (the "Bridge Facility").

-Also in connection with the Acquisition, we entered into Amendment No. 1 (the "Credit Agreement Amendment"), dated July 31, 2015, to our existing credit facility.
-The Credit Agreement Amendment provides incremental term loan commitments in an aggregate committed amount of \$825 million subject to limited conditionality (the "Limited Conditionality Incremental Term Facility").
-The Credit Agreement Amendment also provides for revolving loans in a principal amount not to exceed \$411 million borrowed in connection with the Acquisition to be subject to the same limited conditionality as the incremental term loans (the "Limited Conditionality Revolver").
+Also in connection with the Acquisition, we entered into the Credit Agreement Amendment, which provides incremental term loan commitments in an aggregate committed amount of \$825 million subject to limited conditionality and revolving loans in a principal amount not to exceed \$411 million, to be borrowed in connection with the Acquisition and subject to the same limited conditionality as the Limited Conditionality Incremental Term Loan Facility.

 The commitment of the Commitment Parties under the Commitment Letter expires upon the earliest to occur of (i) 11:59 p.m.
-(New York City time) on April 30, 2016, subject to extension to June 30, 2016, if the only conditions not satisfied at such time related to regulatory and other governmental approvals, (ii) the closing of the Acquisition either (a) without the use of the Bridge Facility or (b) if the Bridge Facility is intended to be used, the execution of the definitive credit documentation and the funding of the loans thereunder, (iii) the termination of the Merger Agreement in accordance with its terms and (iv) as to the portion of the commitments to be reduced on certain automatic reduction events in accordance with the terms of the Commitment Letter, upon such events.
+(New York City time) on April 30, 2016, subject to extension to June 30, 2016, if the only conditions not satisfied at such time relate to regulatory and other governmental approvals, (ii) the closing of the Acquisition either (a) without the use of the Bridge Facility or (b) if the Bridge Facility is intended to be used, the execution of the definitive credit documentation and the funding of the loans thereunder, (iii) the termination of the Merger Agreement in accordance with its terms and (iv) as to the portion of the commitments to be reduced on certain automatic reduction events in accordance with the terms of the Commitment Letter, upon such events.

-Prior to funding, commitments under the Bridge Facility will be permanently and automatically reduced on a pro rata basis by (a) the aggregate amount of commitments in respect of the Limited Conditionality Incremental Term Facility, and (b) (i) the aggregate gross proceeds received by us from the issuance or sale of debt securities or other debt for borrowed money other than (x) intercompany debt, (y) revolving credit extensions under our existing credit facility and (z) other incurrences of indebtedness in an aggregate principal amount of up to \$500,000,000 and (ii) the aggregate gross proceeds from our issuance of common stock, including any gross proceeds we receive from our common stock offered hereby.
+Prior to funding, commitments under the Bridge Facility will be permanently and automatically reduced on a pro rata basis by (a) the aggregate amount of commitments in respect of the Limited Conditionality Incremental Term Loan Facility, and (b) (i) the aggregate gross proceeds received by us from the issuance or sale of debt securities or other debt for borrowed money other than (x) intercompany debt, (y) revolving credit extensions under our existing revolving credit facility and (z) other incurrences of indebtedness in an aggregate principal amount of up to \$500,000,000, including \$500,000,000 of the principal amount of notes offered hereby offered hereby and (ii) the aggregate gross proceeds from our issuance of common stock, including the gross proceeds from the Common Stock Offering.